 The local authority has a duty to provide information on adoption support services to anyone contacting the authority to request information about adopting a child.
 See Adoption Support Procedure.

-Basic information about Fostering For Adoption should be available in the general information made available to prospective adopters and then in more detail if they engage more fully in the preparation and assessment process.
+Basic information about Fostering for Adoption / Early Permanence Placements should be available in the general information made available to prospective adopters and then in more detail if they engage more fully in the preparation and assessment process.
 This information should outline:

 - In what circumstances it might apply;